nicoduj/homebridge-harmony/README.md

 >
 > - If you change activities too quickly, some unexpected behavior might occur
 > - No dynamic discovery of the hub(s)
+> - IOS 12.2 TV MODE is still beta : only main switch and entreis "might" work for now.

 ## Installation